- Our services

 A list of frequently asked questions from our clients:

-Design is the first step in creating a beautiful, landscaped garden.
-A well planned design allows you to conceptualise what your garden will look like before installation, and helps to ensure that the hard and soft (plant) landscaping materials have been calculated correctly.
-Our designs also provide our installation team with an accurate template to work from, ensuring that everyone on our team is ‘on the same page’ when it comes to your garden.
+A design is the first step in creating a beautiful, landscaped garden.
+It allows you to conceptualise what your garden will look like before installation and helps to ensure that the hard and soft (plant) landscaping materials have been calculated correctly.
+A design also provides our installation team with an accurate template to work from, ensuring that everyone is ‘on the same page’ when it comes to your garden.

 Here are some other benefits of designing your garden before installation:

-As a rough guide, a fully landscaped garden might cost between 5-10% of the value of your home.
-This varies based on the size of your garden, how much of it you want landscaped, and the additional elements you require, such as lighting, irrigation, building, paving, decking, ponds etc. Each of these dictate the materials required, as well as the specialist labour skills on our team.
+As a rough estimate a landscaped garden will cost between R500 – R800 per square metre, or 5-10% of the value of your home.
+This varies based on the size of your home/garden, how much of it you want landscaped, and the additional elements you require, such as lighting, irrigation, building, paving, decking, ponds etc.

-Rather than an expense though, a landscaped – and thereafter, well-managed – garden, should be seen as an investment in your home.
+Rather than an expense though, a landscaped garden should be seen as an investment in your home.
 Real estate studies suggest that an investment of 5% in your garden can increase your property value by up to 15%.
-Consult with your local real estate agent to find out if this may be relevant to your area or property, and balance your investment with the potential increase in value of your property.
+Consult with your local real estate agent to find out if this may be relevant to your property, and balance your investment with the potential increase in property value.
 At Grounded, we see each of our gardens as not only beautiful outdoor living spaces, but also as an investment in your home.

-Yes, there are a number of ways we can reduce a cost estimate for you, without compromising on quality.
-The first option is to reduce the initial size of the plants that we will use in your garden.
-So, for example, we could change all 20 litre plants down to 4 litre plants, thereby reducing your plant costs by up to 80%.
-Normally we recommend a mix of plant sizes for our clients in order to strike a balance between cost and the initial ‘look’ of the garden.
-But by reducing the initial size of your plants we can reduce your costs quite significantly, and although these younger plants will take longer to reach an equivalent size, the quality of your garden layout will not be compromised.
+Most of our cost estimates can be reduced by up to 30% without compromising on the quality of the installation.
+One way to do this is to reduce the initial size of the plants that we will use in the garden.
+So, for example, we could change all 20 litre plants to 10 litres, and 10 litre plants to 4 litres, thereby reducing your plant costs.
+Normally we budget for a mix of plant sizes in order to find a balance between the cost and the initial ‘look’ of the garden, but by reducing the initial size of your plants we can reduce the costs without compromising on the layout.

 Yes.
 We can save you some transport and delivery costs if your garden is completed in one phase, but we can also split your project into phases and install it as your budget allows.

-One question we often get asked – when the plants arrive – is ‘is this all the plants I get?’.
-When we plan your garden we take into consideration the full grown height and width of each plant, and budget your plant quantities accordingly.
-It’s tempting to overfill a new garden with lots of plants – as one would do in a show garden – but this soon leads to an overgrown garden and is a waste of plant material.
-Planning your garden with its future growth in mind is very important, so although your garden may look a little sparse to begin with it will soon fill out as your plants grow.
+One question we often get asked when the plants arrive is: ‘is this all the plants I get?’.
+When we plan your garden we take into account the full grown height and width of each plant, and budget your plant quantities accordingly.
+It’s tempting to overfill a new garden with lots of plants but this soon leads to an overgrown garden and is a waste of plant material.
+Planning your garden with its future growth in mind is very important, so although your garden may look sparse to begin with it will soon fill out as your plants grow.

-No. We consider the overall future plan of your garden, so if you want specific plants to remain in place we will incorporate them into your new design.
-In addition it’s worth keeping large trees and shrubs as these provide an already established structural element – provided they are not weeds, invader species, are not damaging your property, and fit in with your new design.
-Some perennials such as clivias and agapanthus can also be split if they are overgrown, so if you have such species we will do this for you.
+No. We consider the overall future plan of your garden, so if you want specific plants to remain in place we’ll incorporate them into your new design.
+In addition it’s worth keeping large trees and shrubs as these provide an already established structural element – provided they are not weeds, invader species, and are not damaging your property.
+Some perennials (e.g. clivias and agapanthus) can also be split if they are overgrown, so if you have such species we will do this for you.

-Yes, we can, provided they are of a quality that is enhancing your garden and not taking away from it.
-Pavers and pebbles can often be used in a different section of the garden, and if we can incorporate them in this way we will do so.
+Yes, provided they are of a quality that is enhancing your garden and not taking away from it.
+Pavers and pebbles can sometimes be used in a different part of the garden, and if we can incorporate them we’ll do so.
 Sometimes though, pavers can be so old and broken that changing them to a new and modern style will transform your garden.

 Yes.
-We have a broad range of options for container gardens and can advise on what style of pots and plants would be appropriate for your home.
+We have a large range of options and suppliers for container gardens and can advise on what style of pots and plants would be appropriate for your home.

-We use predominantly indigenous plant material, which will attract natural predators to your garden to keep the pest numbers under control.
-In exceptional cases where intervention is required, we will recommend appropriate methods, with a preference for organic products which will not have a negative impact on the environment.
+We use indigenous plant material which attract natural predators which keep the pest numbers under control.
+In exceptional cases where intervention is required we will recommend appropriate methods, with a preference for organic products which will not have a negative impact on the environment.

 Yes.
-Because we are enriching your soil with compost and fertiliser, and creating new beds or altering old ones, you will likely find additional weed growth after your garden has been completed.
-This is especially common in new gardens where the seeds of these weeds can lie dormant in the soil for months or even years, and only germinate when we have created the ideal growing conditions.
-Over time, your ground covers will crowd out the weeds, but initially you’ll need to spend a little time weeding your garden.
+Because we are enriching your soil with compost and fertiliser, and creating new beds or altering old ones, you will find additional weed growth after your garden has been completed.
+This is especially common where we have removed lawn, as the lawn seeds remain in the soil and germinate after installation.
+Over time your ground covers will crowd out the weeds, but initially you will need to spend time weeding your garden.

-No. We use mulch to cover the open surface areas of your new garden, which helps to keep the soil moist.
-By keeping your soil moist (but not water-logged), you are increasing the growth of micro-organisms which help break down dead plant material and help to feed your plants.
-Turning the soil interferes with this process by exposing the moisture beneath.
-It causes your soil to dry-up faster and could cause soil erosion and dust around your home.
+No. We use mulch to cover the open surface areas of your new garden, which helps protect the soil and keep it moist.
+By keeping your soil moist (but not water-logged), you increase the growth of micro-organisms, which help break down dead plant material which in turn feeds your plants.
+Turning the soil interferes with this process by exposing these micro-organism to heat, which kills them and slowly degrades the quality of your soil.